 - Dampers made it easy to control temperature precisely

 Traeger Pro 34

-I have no words for the Treasure Pro 34.
+I have no words for Traeger Pro 34.
 How can I appreciate it?
 We have recommended it to many pellet smoker fans.
 Crafted for best performance and powerful steel and durable powder-coated finish, porcelain-coated cooking grates deliver long life.

 The high gauge lid keeps smoke and temperature inside.
 The warming rack and main cooktop have a cooking area of 884 square inches which is excellent for impressing your guests.

 The Digital Pro Controller comes with advanced grilling logic which means temperature control to guarantee precise grilling and dual meat probes to check the internal temperature of the cooking foods.

 The temperature ranges between 180°F – 450°F which is excellent for low and slow cooking, and the 18-pound hopper capacity is also good for cooking all night long.

 This pellet smoker comes with all the neat features needed for a great smoky meat tortilla.
 This versatile pellet smoker features stability, easy to clean, and easy maneuverability.
 Read full compression between pit boss vs Traeger